anebz/cloud/Accreditations/aws_solutions_associate.md

 With lifefycle policy, you can specify that the data is moved to another storage class (like for archiving).

+> Access

+* All objects public to the Internet: configure the bucket policy to set all objects to pubic read.
+Grant public access to the object when uploading it using the console
+* Access only to specific objects: pre-signed URLs
+* Grant access to trusted buckets: set and endpoint policy.
+Bucket policy also works but it takes a lot of time.

+> Extract data

+* Amazon Athena: analyze data directly in S3 using standard SQL.
+Can work on many objects
+* S3 select: retrieve only a subset of the object by using simple SQL expressions

+> Other info

+* CORS (cross-origin resource sharing) allows webapps loaded in one domain to interact with resources in a different domain.
+For instance, to add JavaScript to the webapp
+* Cross-region replication needs to have versioning enabled first
+* S3 object lock allows you to store objects using a write-once-read-many (WORM) model.
+Changes to objects are allowed but their previous versions should be preserved and remain retrievable.
+If you enabled S3 Object Lock, you won't be able to upload new versions of an object.
+This feature is only helpful when you want to prevent objects from being deleted or overwritten for a fixed amount of time or indefinitely
+* Server access logs for S3 buckets provide detailed records for the requests that are made to an S3 bucket, e.g. requester, bucket name, request time, request action, referrer etc.

 > Retention modes

-* 𝗚𝗼𝘃𝗲𝗿𝗻𝗮𝗻𝗰𝗲 - overwrites/deletes are only possible with specific rights
+* Governance - overwrites/deletes are only possible with specific rights
-* 𝗖𝗼𝗺𝗽𝗹𝗶𝗮𝗻𝗰𝗲 - no deletes or overwrites possible for the duration of the retention period
+* Compliance - no deletes or overwrites possible for the duration of the retention period

-To securely serve private content via CloudFront:
+> Securely serve private content via CloudFront

 * Require that users access the private content by using special CloudFront signed URLs or signed cookies
-* Requre that users access S3 content via cloudfront urls, not s3 urls. set up an origin access identity (OIA) for the bucket and give it permission to read files in the bucket
+* Requre that users access S3 content via CloudFront urls, not s3 urls. set up an origin access identity (OIA) for the bucket and give it permission to read files in the bucket

-Server access logs for S3 buckets provide detailed records for the requests that are made to an S3 bucket, e.g. requester, bucket name, request time, request action, referrer etc.

-#### S3 notification feature
+> S3 notification feature

-The S3 notification feature can send notifications when certain events happen in a bucket.
-S3 event notifications are designed to be delivered at least once and to one destination only.
+It can send notifications when events happen in a bucket.
+S3 event notifications are designed to be delivered at least once and to one destination only, e.g. SNS, SQS or Lambda but only one.
 You cannot attach two or more SNS topics or SQS queues for S3 event notification.
-Therefore, you must send the event notification to Amazon SNS.
-SQS and Lambda are also correct destinations.
+If you need 2 SQS queues, set up a SNS queue and fan out to several SQSs.

 ### 2.2.
 EBS

-They can only be attached to instances in the same AZ.
+* They can only be attached to instances in the same AZ.
 Don't allow concurrent connections from multiple instances
+* EBS volumes spport live config changes in production, you can change volume type, size and IOPS capacity without service interruptions
+* EBS volumes are off-instance, they can persist independently from the life of an instance.
+To prevent EBS from being deleted when an instance terminates, set the value of DeleteOnTermination to False

+> Types

 | Features | SSD | HDD |
 |-|-|-|